 AAAA stands for the same type of entry as for the "normal" "A" record, but this entry is intended to use IPv6 addresses.
 When using IPv6, this entry has priority over the normal "A" entry.

 Example: The domain yourdomain.com has an AAAA record pointing to the IPv6 address f3b0:1:cb3a:b4b0:7872:5ef9:93bb:e7a2.

 ALIAS / ANAME Records

 ALIAS / ANAME Records have the same purpose as CNAME Records, but are technically different.
 It is about assigning an IP to the domain via a host name.
 They allow e.g., refer the root record in the domain to a destination host name.

 Example: The domain yourdomain.com has an ALIAS record pointing to the hostname www.yourdomain.com.

 This DNS entry is used if the hostname should be referenced instead of an IP address.
 CNAME entries, unlike ALIAS / ANAME entries, can only be used with subdomains.

 Example: The subdomain test.yourdomain.com has a CNAME record pointing to the hostname www.yourdomain.com.

-„MX“ Record is to define one or several mail servers with priority for a domain (10, 20, 30 etc.).
-The lowest value stands for the first mail server to be used..
+MX Records are responsible for specifying a domain one or more mail servers with priority (10, 20, 30, etc.).
+The lowest value is the first mail server to use.

-„SRV“ SRV entries allow the definition to the availability of IP-based services offered under a domain and are required for the use of certain protocols and applications as for example SIP/VoIP or XMPP (Jabber, Instant Messaging, etc).
+SRV records allow the definition of the availability of IP-based services offered under a domain and are required for the use of certain services and applications such as SIP / VoIP or XMPP (Office 365, Jabber, Instant Messaging, etc).
 You can also specify the port and the protocol via an SRV entry.